nihilKnight/PSPLab/README.md

 - Conduct document tokenizing taking `.docx` as input and outputing an tokenized `.docx` according to a sensitive wordlist.

+This collector is written for the BUAA-SCST PSP Lab.

 ## Quickstart

 ```